 This memory aid covers Memory Aid within Seismic Waves for GCSE Physics.
 Revise Seismic Waves in Waves for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 10 of 14 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position